Tricia McCauley: ‘Step Up’ Actress Who Disappeared On Her Way To Dinner On Christmas Day Found Dead, Person Of Interest In Custody

 The Washington, D.C., resident was found dead in her White Toyota Scion car, according to CBS News.
 Police confirmed that they had a person of interest in custody.
 Around 10:50 p.m. on Monday, surveillance footage captured the man driving the 46-year-old woman’s car from a CVS on Rhode Island Avenue.
 Her car was found less than three hours later.

 A picture of the man has been made public.
 Authorities are asking members of the public with any information to come forward and help piece together the timeline from when McCauley disappeared to when her body was discovered in her car.
 The name of the suspect is still being withheld.
-Police say they do not think the pair knew each other.

 #DC yoga instructor & herbalist Tricia McCauley reported missing.
 Her car also unaccounted for @nbcwashington pic.twitter.com/IFDe1mNDNM